Quest Magazine - Home

 How do I qualify as a smart meter installer?

-Smart meter installation qualifications have been developed and accredited for both gas and electricity, and now Energy & Utility Skills (EU Skills), whose qualifications are funded by the National Skills Academy for Power (NSAP), is developing an intermediate level (level 2) apprenticeship in Dual Fuel to support the government’s smart meter strategy.
+To qualify as a smart meter installer in 2024, candidates must complete accredited training programs and obtain necessary certifications for both gas and electricity installations.
+Energy & Utility Skills (EU Skills), funded by the National Skills Academy for Power (NSAP), offers an intermediate level (Level 2) apprenticeship in Dual Fuel.
+This program supports the government’s smart meter strategy and provides a combination of classroom learning and practical experience in installing both gas and electricity smart meters.

-City & Guilds offers a level 2 qualification – Smart Metering (7428) – which is aimed at those installing gas or electrical smart meters, and allows candidates to learn, develop and practise the skills required to install and maintain smart meters and communication devices.
-The gas and dual-fuel pathways lead to Gas Safe registration for those working in the gas and power industries installing and maintaining smart meters.
-Some of the major utility companies have also taken the initiative to provide suitable training.
-As well as specific smart meter training courses, qualifications in maths, English, science, design and technology, or electronics would all be useful.
+City & Guilds offers a Level 2 qualification in Smart Metering (7428), targeting individuals who will be installing gas or electrical smart meters.
+This qualification allows candidates to develop and practice the skills needed to install and maintain smart meters and communication devices.
+The gas and dual-fuel pathways of this program lead to Gas Safe registration, which is essential for working in the gas industry.
+Major utility companies also provide tailored training programs, and having qualifications in subjects like mathematics, English, science, design and technology, or electronics can be beneficial.

 SMART METER INSTALLATION APPRENTICESHIPS